oracle-livelabs/goldengate/ggs-common/building-blocks/tasks/create/05-assign-connection.md

 -->
 1. From the GoldenGate menu, select **Deployments**.

-2. On the Deployments page, select the OCI GoldenGate Deployment.
+2. On the Deployments page, select the **OCI GoldenGate Deployment**.

 3. On the deployment details page, from the navigation menu, click **Assigned connections**.